victorreisenauer/victorreisenauer/README.md

 ### Hi there 👋

+I am probably the most ambivalent physics student you will ever meet.

+Currently the Neural Radiance Fields really capture my imagination.
+It combines my passion for coding, AI and videography.
+I hope to contribute to related projects in my free time.

 <!--
 **victorreisenauer/victorreisenauer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.